Tessa’s Recipe Rundown

 Ease: A little more time-consuming than drop cookies but super easy thanks to the dough recipe.

-Pros: Perfect Valentine’s Day treat to make with your kids or to bring into work.
+Why You’ll Love This Recipe: Perfect Valentine’s Day treat to make with the kids or to bring to work.

 This post may contain affiliate links.
 Read our disclosure policy.